 Prefinished vs. Finished Onsite

 Over the years, the popularity of prefinished flooring has increased dramatically.
-For like the same species and grade of wood, the wood materials can cost more for a prefinished product, installation cost is significantly reduced The time your home is not in service is greatly diminished as you do not have to wait for multiple layers of finish to dry before moving in.
+Though the upfront cost of prefinished flooring tends to be $2-$3 per sq. ft. more, installation time is significantly reduced as you do not have to wait for multiple layers to dry before moving in.

 Rugworks Inc. is one of the most trusted hardwood flooring companies in Santa Rosa.
 We have a flooring solution for every need.
 We are committed to creating value for our customers.
-To discuss your flooring project with one of our professionals, call (707) 935-0648.
+To discuss your requirement with one of our professionals, call (707) 935-0648.